 6. Switch to Plastic-Free Dishwashing Products

 A surprising amount of plastic waste comes from dishwashing products – from the plastic bottles of dish soap and dishwasher detergent, to the plastic sponges and dish brushes we rely on.
 The good news is – you can go almost completely plastic-free when you switch to refillable dishwashing products from Cleancult, as well as plastic-free sponges and eco-friendly dish brushes.

-With Cleancult you can buy a refillable glass bottle and dish liquid refill boxes in four scents – grapefruit basil, sweet honeysuckle, lemongrass and blue sage.
+With Cleancult you can buy a refillable glass bottle and dish liquid refill boxes in three scents – grapefruit basil, lemongrass and blue sage.
 Cleancult dishwasher tablets are 100% biodegradable and wrapped in a water-soluble film that dissolves in the wash.
 Store them in a reusable glass jar and you’ll never have to buy big plastic jugs of dishwasher detergent again!